VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 FROM [Portfolio Project]..layoffs;
 ```

 During this project I was making other duplicates, especially before updating data.
-Just to make sure I have back ups, and I have last updated version of a file.
+Just to make sure I have back ups, and I have a last updated version of a file.

 ## 3. Finding and removing duplicates.
 For this task we are going to use CTE to group and filter data.